 In this tutorial, we will show you how to install and enable Alternative PHP Cache (APC) on CentOS.
-For those of you who didn’t know, The Alternative PHP Cache (APC) is a free, open, and robust framework for caching and optimizing PHP intermediate code.
-It’s a PECL extension that shares the packaging and distribution system with its sister, PEAR.
-In this post, I will show how to enable APC (Alternative PHP Cache) and makes PHP be fast.
+For those of you who didn’t know, Alternative PHP Cache (APC) is a free and open-source opcode caching and optimization tool for PHP.
+It is designed to improve the performance of PHP scripts by caching them in the server’s memory, reducing the time required to compile and execute them.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘